fleola/my-app/components-new-app/README.md

-## Component Lifecycle - 01
+## Events - 01

-Modify the Counter component so that the interval is initialized within the componentDidMount life cycle method instead of the constructor.
-Is the constructor still required?
+Create a ClickCounter class component that increments a counter every time a user clicks on a button.
+Render both the current value of the counter and the button within the ClickCounter component.